javor454/the-go-programming-language/README.md

 - set of methods which describe behavior of a type - it is enough that type implements all methods of interface
 - satisfied implicitly
 - can be implemented by any type
+- interface type is a set of methods that a concrete type must implement
+- supports embedding (composition)
+- type satisfies interface if it implements all methods of interface
+- check if type satisfies interface `var _ io.Writer = (*bytes.Buffer)(nil)`
+- zero value of interface is nil (nil value and type)

 ## Interesting packages